Today’s Hint in All Word Games:

 -

-Find Theme Words First: Start by looking for the main theme words (ACROBAT, COMIC, DANCER, DUET, JUGGLER, MAGICIAN).
-These longer words are crucial to solving the puzzle and all relate to today’s theme of “What talent!”.
+Find Theme Words First: Start by looking for the main theme words (BUCKET, PITCHFORK, SAWHORSE, TRACTOR, WHEELBARROW).
+These longer words are crucial to solving the puzzle and all relate to today’s theme of “In the barnyard”.

 -

-Locate the Spangram: The spangram VARIETYACTS is the special word that ties everything together.
+Locate the Spangram: The spangram FARMING is the special word that ties everything together.
 It’s usually the longest word and directly connects to today’s theme.

 -